Fort Yukon Air Service: History

 Fort Yukon Air Service was founded in 1951.
 By 1955, it was based at Phillips Field in Fairbanks.
 In March 1969, the company, now co-owned by Tom Olson, began scheduled flights to Fort Yukon.
 The airline picked up a number of mail contracts in 1969.

 In December 1973, the company changed its name to Air North.
 Air North acquired an Aero Commander in February 1974.
 By the following month, the company was managing Metro Field.
 The next month it broke ground on a new terminal at the airport.

 Alyeska Air Service, a subsidiary of Air North, was sued by Tyonek, Alaska in April 1977 for allegedly violating its airspace.
 Air North responded that if the claim was enforced across all Alaskan airports air travel in the state would be unsustainable.
 Six months later the native corporation moved to dismiss the case.
 In 1978 it acquired a Trislander.
 Later that year Wien Airlines, who Air North was subcontracted with, argued that it had overcharged passengers.
 Air North rebutted that it was passing along a tariff that had been imposed upon it by the Alaska Transportation Commission.
 In December, it supported an effort by the North Pole radio station KJNP to fly Christmas presents to rural towns.

-On 21 January 1981, Air North was the first airline in Alaska to receive commuter airline certificate following deregulation.
+On 21 January 1981, Air North was the first airline in Alaska to receive a commuter airline certificate following deregulation.
 The next September, Air North planned to take over 29 routes to remote villages as an essential air service after the CAB ruled that Wien Airlines could stop servicing them.
 This represented a change as the latter was subsidized by the federal government, while the former was not.

 An investigation in 1983 by the Fairbanks Daily News-Miner found that the company had been penalized by the FAA seven times for safety violations.
 Air North countered that it had been targeted by the FAA and other local operators and that attempting to fight the allegations would be disproportionately expensive.
 Following the story, a number of passengers submitted editorials chastising the paper claiming it misrepresenting the situation and supporting Air North.
 A subsequent two part column covered the investigation of and then dropping of charges against an Air North pilot by the FAA.

 The company, along with Valdez Airlines, was bought by Liberty Air in August 1984.
 The following month, after the latter declared bankruptcy, former employees considered forming their own airline.